GodwinAttah/Godwin-Attah/README.md

 ## API Product Manager/Technical Product Manager

-I'm Godwin Attah an experienced API/Technical Product Manager from Nigeria.
-I enjoy learning and coding in languages like HTML, CSS, Python, Django, JavaScript, and Node.js not necessarily because I want to be a full-time developer but because I want to use my technical skills to build scaleable high-performing platforms that solve our users problems devoid of technical debt.
+I'm Godwin Attah, an experienced API/Technical Product Manager from Nigeria.
+I have a passion for learning and coding in languages like HTML, CSS, Python, Django, JavaScript, and Node.js.
+While I’m not aiming to be a full-time developer, I leverage these technical skills to build scalable, high-performing platforms that effectively address user challenges while minimizing technical debt.

 ## Skills